 Habitat for Humanity is active in all 50 states, as well as Washington, D.C. and Puerto Rico.

 If you are an older adult, you may be eligible for help from Rebuilding Together, an AmeriCorps program.

 Rebuilding Together’s Safe at Home initiative makes safety repairs and accessibility modifications for senior homeowners.
 The Veterans at Home program offers the same support to veterans and their families, and both programs are at no cost to the homeowners.

 Local and disability-specific programs

-Local non-profits in your area may have ways to help.
+Local non-profits in your area may offer homeowner assistance as well.
 Do a Google search or ask your real estate agent, loan officer, or community advocacy groups for references.

 Your specific disability may also have an associated non-profit that offers assistance.
 For example, if you experienced a sudden spinal cord injury, the Travis Roy Foundation offers Quality of Life grants that can be used to adapt your home.